CPA-Semester-4/DSA456/Week-6/notes.md

 * **Insert** at first slot marked `EMPTY` or `DELETED`
 * **Search** stops only at `EMPTY`
 * **Remove** marks the slot as `DELETED`, not `EMPTY`

-Let me know if you’d like a flowchart or visual diagram of this too.